relaycorp/veraid-website/ux.md

 ## Signature producer

-A developer building software that produces Vera signatures.
+A developer building software that produces VeraId signatures.

-- Import certificate using Vera library.
+- Import certificate using VeraId library.
-- Periodically renew certificate using Vera library.
+- Periodically renew certificate using VeraId library.
-- Produce signatures using Vera library.
+- Produce signatures using VeraId library.

 ## Signature verifier

-A developer building software that verifies Vera signatures.
+A developer building software that verifies VeraId signatures.

-- Implement verification of contents with Vera library.
+- Implement verification of contents with VeraId library.

 ## Verification consumer

-An end user of an app that verifies Vera signatures.
+An end user of an app that verifies VeraId signatures.

 No human intervention needed.